Rin Tin Tin: Career

-A Hollywood legend holds it that at the first Academy Awards in 1929, Rin Tin Tin was voted Best Actor, but that the Academy of Motion Picture Arts and Sciences, wishing to appear more serious and thus determined to have a human actor win the award, removed Rin Tin Tin as a choice and re-ran the vote, leading to German actor Emil Jannings winning the award.
+A Hollywood legend states that at the first Academy Awards in 1929, Rin Tin Tin was voted Best Actor, but that the Academy of Motion Picture Arts and Sciences, wishing to appear more serious and thus determined to have a human actor win the award, removed Rin Tin Tin as a choice and reran the vote, leading to German actor Emil Jannings winning the award.
 Author Susan Orlean stated this story as fact in her 2011 book Rin Tin Tin: The Life and the Legend.
 However, former Academy head Bruce Davis has described the story as an urban legend, attributing its origins to a joke ballot circulated the previous year by Zanuck, who wanted to mock the concept of the Academy Awards.
-Davis consulted the original 1928 ballots, which are kept in storage at the Academy's Margaret Herrick Library, and confirmed that no one voted for Rin Tin Tin (although Jack L. Warner did, as a joke, include the dog on his nomination ballot); as well, since the ballots that year were signed rather than secret, Davis ascertained that Zanuck did not even vote for that year's awards.
+Davis consulted the original 1928 ballots, which are kept in storage at the Academy's Margaret Herrick Library, and confirmed that no one voted for Rin Tin Tin (although Jack L. Warner did, as a joke, include the dog on his nomination ballot); also, since the ballots that year were signed rather than secret, Davis ascertained that Zanuck did not even vote for that year's awards.

-Although primarily a star of silent films, Rin Tin Tin did appear in four sound features, including the 12-part Mascot Studios chapter-play The Lightning Warrior (1931), co-starring with Frankie Darro.
+Although primarily a star of silent films, Rin Tin Tin did appear in four sound features, including the 12-part Mascot Studios chapter-play The Lightning Warrior (1931), costarring with Frankie Darro.
 In these films, vocal commands would have been picked up by the microphones, so Duncan likely guided Rin Tin Tin by hand signals.
 Rin Tin Tin and the rest of the crew filmed much of the outdoor action footage for The Lightning Warrior on the Iverson Movie Ranch in Chatsworth, Los Angeles, known for its huge sandstone boulders and widely recognized as the most heavily filmed outdoor shooting location in the history of the movies.

 Rin Tin Tin and Nanette II produced at least 48 puppies; Duncan kept two of them, selling the rest or giving them as gifts.
 Greta Garbo, W.K.
 Kellogg, and Jean Harlow each owned one of Rin Tin Tin's descendants.